Chao-Hao0117/Chao-Hao0117.github.io/_pages/about.md

 ## Biography

 Welcome!
-Now I am a strategy manager in Qingdao Haike Holdings Co., Ltd. I have strong background in **econometrics, asset pricing, and financial engineering**.
+I am a Strategy Manager at Qingdao Haike Holdings, where my work focuses on the intersection of corporate finance and public policy.
+My role gives me a frontline view of how firms make strategic decisions—from investment to IPOs—in response to complex market dynamics and government initiatives.

 Professionally, I have:
-- Facilitated **RMB 1+ billion in investment funds** for SME cultivation
+- Facilitated **RMB 1+ billion** in investment funds for SME cultivation
-- Participated financial due diligence for **IPO projects** and strategic investments
+- Participated financial due diligence for **IPO projects and strategic investments**
 - Developed **predictive financial models** using Stata, R, and MATLAB
-- Managed full-cycle **quantitative research projects** from data collection to empirical validation
+- Managed **full-cycle quantitative research projects** from data collection to empirical validation

+This hands-on experience has been invaluable, but it has also consistently highlighted the gap between abstract financial models and real-world market behavior.
+I've found myself increasingly drawn to the "why" behind market frictions and asset valuation puzzles that my professional tools can identify but not fully explain.
+This curiosity—this need to move from observing these phenomena to modeling them—is the primary driver behind my pursuit of a PhD.
+I am now actively seeking **doctoral opportunities** to develop the rigorous empirical tools needed to answer these deeper questions.

+## Research Interests
+My research interests are centered on the empirical analysis of financial markets:

+- **Econometrics**
+- **Asset Pricing**
+- **Financial Engineering/Corporate Finance & Valuation**

 ## Education